reVrost/counterspell/README.md

 - **LLM Agent Execution Runtime**: Define and run complex agents with different execution modes (`plan`, `loop`, `single`).
 - **YAML-based Configuration**: Easily configure your agents, models, and prompts using simple YAML files.
 - **Built-in Observability**: Comes with OpenTelemetry tracing and logging out-of-the-box, backed by a local SQLite database.
-- **Web UI**: A comprehensive web interface for visualizing traces, inspecting logs, and interacting with your agents.
+- **Web UI (React)**: A comprehensive web interface for visualizing traces, inspecting logs, and interacting with your agents.
+- **Telemetry**: End-to-end tracing, logs, and metrics.
+- **Prompt Optimization Eval**: Evaluate and iterate on prompts with built-in evaluation workflows.
+- **Agent Scheduler**: Orchestrates agent runs, supporting parallel execution via ants.
 - **Go Backend, React Frontend**: A modern and performant tech stack.
 - **REST and RPC APIs**: For programmatic access to the runtime and observability data.